dobrinov/hyper_miner/README.md

 [![Code Climate](https://codeclimate.com/github/dobrinov/hyper_miner/badges/gpa.svg)](https://codeclimate.com/github/dobrinov/hyper_miner)

 ## Information
 A simple web data mining ruby gem.
-Allows to extract data from a web page based on instructions passed as a YAML file.
+It allows you to extract data from a page based on instructions defined with a DSL.

 ## Installation
 ```